DRK-Jingles/The-Haukai-Restaurant/README.md

 # The Haukai Restaurant
 contains html,styles,scripts,images etc for The Haukai Restaurant website.

+Pages info:
+please note: rosters and resources pages are still under construction and are not necessary for assignment purposes and do not reflect finished product.

 Maps info:
 address 1 island street kerikeri did not exist. so address was changed to 157 kerikeri road to satisfy map conditions